Pavreally/AsyncDataAssetManager/README.md

 > The plugin has been pre-packaged only for Win64 and Android.

 ## Latest Updates
-`Version 1.4.3`
+`Version 1.4.4`
-- Build version for Unreal Engine 5.6.0+
+- Build version for Unreal Engine 5.7.0+
-- Improved recursive loading option.
-The function parameters of `LoadADAM` and `LoadArrayADAM` have been updated.
-Added the ability to specify the recursion depth, allowing data to be loaded only up to a defined level of nesting.
-- `New` Added a new function `GetDataByClassADAM`.
-This function retrieves a filtered list of loaded data assets from ADAM’s internal memory based on class and tag.
-(For example, this can be useful when working with deeply nested assets required for data retrieval.)
+- Support has been added for scanning Primary Data Assets contained within a TMap data type during recursion.

 ## What it's for
 - Load and unload Data Assets asynchronously using simple functions.